 McCord proposed and tested several hypotheses to explain the iatrogenic effects.
 Perhaps the most important of these was the peer deviancy hypothesis.

->

-> Directed by Professor Brandon Welsh, a research team of SCCJ faculty and graduate and undergraduate students are investigating four key research questions:
+Directed by Professor Brandon Welsh, a research team of SCCJ faculty and students and colleagues at other universities is investigating four key questions:

->

-> - On intervention effects: Have the iatrogenic effects observed in middle age persisted up to old age?
+- On intervention effects: Have the iatrogenic effects observed in middle age persisted up to old age?

 - On criminal offending over the life-course: What are the long-term offending trajectories, patterns of desistance from offending, and duration of criminal careers of the study participants?